 It's best to submit your application and all required documentation before the deadline.
 Please note that classes fill up quickly, so the sooner your application is complete, the better.

-Mailed transcripts and/or test scores should be sent via the U.S. Postal Service to:
+Official transcripts should be mailed directly from the degree-granting institution via the U.S Postal Service to:

 University of Kansas Graduate Admissions

 1450 Jayhawk Blvd.

 Lawrence, KS 66045